Knuxfan24/KnuxLib/README.md

 - [Storybook Engine Player Motion Table (.bin)](KnuxLib/Engines/Storybook/PlayerMotionTable.cs).
 Entirely functional besides every value being an unknown.

 - [Storybook Engine Stage Entity Table (.bin)](KnuxLib/Engines/Storybook/StageEntityTable.cs).
-Lacks proper object parameters (each byte in the parameter table is read as a seperate parameter with no context) and has a lot of unknown values.
+Has a lot of little unknown values and lacks proper object parameters names and types, the HSON template sheet I've created only reads things as either a uint or a float, so if something is actually a different data type it won't be parsed correctly.

 - [World Adventure Wii Engine Path Spline (.path.dat)](KnuxLib/Engines/WorldAdventureWii/PathSpline.cs).
 Only has reading and writing with a lot of unknowns.
 Completely lacking an Import or Export (other than generic JSON serialisation) function.